 In the present case, the criminal court issued an order of dismissal unambiguously dismissing the entire case at the request of the prosecution.
 Having realized the effect on the continued viability of the conservatorship proceeding, the prosecutor then sought on the next day to convince the criminal court to “clarify” that its ruling applied only to the underlying complaint.
 (It is unclear why the prosecutor chose to pursue this subterfuge rather than take the straightforward route of seeking a reindictment; at oral argument the parties did not explore, beyond conclusory assertions with limited analysis, whether a second prosecution would have been time barred.)

 (Emphasis added.)
 In other words, this was not merely a clerical correction, which a trial court can always make.
 This was a correction of judicial error of a final judgment, something the criminal trial court had no jurisdiction to do.
 Calling the criminal trial court’s conduct “transparent efforts to garb its reconsideration of its dismissal of the criminal case in the cloak of “interpreting” an otherwise unambiguous dismissal order,” the Court of Appeal finds that the trial court lacked jurisdiction to correct the judgment, the original judgment dismissing all charges (thus applicable to the complaint and the indictment) stands, and there is thus no evidence of a pending criminal proceeding, requiring that the order establishing the Murphy conservatorship be reversed.

 The lesson of Christopher B. is that a trial court’s “clarification” of a ruling must be closely examined to see if it implicates jurisdictional concerns.
-Litigators should consider this when seeking or opposing such clarification, and lawyers on appeal should give such “clarifications” special scrutiny.
+Litigators should consider this when seeking or opposing such clarification, and Orlando crime defense lawyers on appeal should give such “clarifications” special scrutiny.